Ted Stevens Anchorage International Airport: Passenger traffic

 Ted Stevens Anchorage International Airport's passenger traffic hovered around the five million mark between 1998 and 2008, apart from in 2002 when the airport suffered a 13% drop in traffic.
 Fairbanks and Juneau are the next busiest airports though neither managed more than half a million passengers in 2007.
 Anchorage traffic peaks in June, July and August when passenger numbers are twice as high as between October and April.
-Most major U.S. passenger carriers serve ANC, with the majority of passenger flight operations by Alaska Airlines to and from Seattle (an average of 20 flights per day) and Fairbanks (5-7 flights per day).
+Most major US passenger carriers serve ANC, with the majority of passenger flight operations by Alaska Airlines to and from Seattle (an average of 20 flights per day) and Fairbanks (5-7 flights per day).

 Anchorage is also envisioned as a future connecting point for air traffic to the Russian Far East.
 During the summer season of 2008, there was one weekly flight to Russia by Vladivostok Air.
 Yakutia Airlines resumed summer seasonal service to Russia in 2012.
 Many of Alaska's North Slope workers live either in Anchorage or elsewhere in the Lower 48 states and fly through the airport to their jobs in Prudhoe Bay.

 As per Federal Aviation Administration records, the airport had 2,599,313 passenger boardings (enplanements) in calendar year 2008, 2,282,666 enplanements in 2009, and 2,342,310 in 2010.